UK breakdown coverGet a quote

 Parking Pay-and-display at Cliff Street, close to visitor car park for Cheddar Gorge show caves

-Public toilets Toilets outside car park, and at showcaves(1 user review)
+Public toilets Toilets outside car park, and at showcavesWrite a review of this walk

 1 From the car park turn right, across a roundabout and over the river to the entrance to the gorge road.
 This looks more like a fairground than a public highway: indeed it has been a fairground since early Victorian times.
 Ignoring it for now, bear right into Lippiatt and go up this steep lane for 80yds (73m).
 Steps on the left lead up to another lane.
 Go up this to a signed footpath into some woods.
 At the top is a metal viewpoint tower: it gives a fine view into the gorge, and out to the sea, the distant Quantocks and the Exmoor coast.

 2 A wide path runs uphill, close to the edge of the gorge.
 Steps arriving from the left are 'Jacob's Ladder', a Victorian attraction whereby visitors to the show caves paid to walk up on to a public footpath.
 After the steps the path is clear, but the well-trodden limestone becomes very slippery when it's damp.
 On the left are various viewpoints overlooking the gorge.
 Careful - King Edmund of England narrowly escaped falling over the edge when hunting up here in the year ad 941, and he wasn't the last.

 3 At the highest point of the path ignore gates on the right but continue between fence and gorge.
 The path descends quite steeply through a wood to a stile.
 After a short level stretch it continues down through the wood - this can be muddy and slippery - to the gorge road.